 Goodbye Waity Katie.
 Hello Princess Catherine.

-The transformation of Kate Middleton, which began in earnest with the announcement of her engagement to Prince William last fall, is about to be complete with their wedding Friday at Westminster Abbey.
+The transformation of Kate Middleton, which began in earnest with the announcement of her engagement to Prince William last fall, is nearly complete now that she and her prince have toured the country ahead of their April 29 wedding at Westminster Abbey.

 The young woman whose natural ways and wholesome good looks charmed the nation when she hit the scene eight years ago as William's girlfriend is soon to be replaced by a new, glossier version, more chic and trained in royal ways.